 If an employee or student is experiencing COVID-19 symptoms, do not come to campus.

 The college’s COVID safety staff will advise the appropriate supervisors, employees, faculty and staff on next steps.
 The COVID safety staff will manage each individual case from initial report to clearance to return to campus.
+COVID safety will officially notify any presumptive case when they are cleared to return to campus.

 A college representative will contact any campus-related individuals that the employee or student has come into close contact with, stating that they must quarantine until further notice because they may have been exposed to a presumptively ill person while on campus, unless the individual was fully vaccinated prior to the exposure.
 To the extent possible, the college will not disclose personally identifiable information.
 Local health departments may also conduct contact tracing and advise employees and students of next steps regarding testing and quarantine requirements.